 There are places to sit and rest throughout the Disneyland Resort (growing a baby is a lot of work!)

 No shame in sitting and resting when you need it, mama!
 There are benches all around the parks to sit at, restaurants to eat at and outdoor seating around them to sit at even if you’re not eating at the restaurants.
-Outdoor seating that is typically available on a not-too-busy day is in Frontierland at Rancho del Zocalo, Main Street outside of Carnation Cafe, Main Street outside of Plaza Inn, New Orleans around the French Market, in Critter Country under the Hungry Bear Restaurant, in Tomorrowland outside of Tomorrowland Terrace, Toon Town outside of Daisy’s Diner, and in Galaxy’s Edge around Docking Bay 7.
+Outdoor seating that is typically available on a not-too-busy day is in Frontierland at Rancho del Zocalo, Main Street outside of Jolly Holiday, Main Street outside of Plaza Inn, in Critter Country under the Hungry Bear Restaurant, in Tomorrowland outside of Tomorrowland Terrace, and in Galaxy’s Edge around Docking Bay 7.
 There is lots of bench seating in Downtown Disney as well.
 If you have little ones with you that need movement and a ride, there are also the train and the monorail that are rides and provide real transportation – the train circles the park and has four stops.
 The monorail takes you from Tomorrowland to Downtown Disney, and back.
 It’s a Small World and Pirates of the Caribbean rides are each about 15 minutes long, and once you’re in a boat, it’s just a slow sitting cruise which is restful.
 There are shows that you can sit and watch to entertain your littles while you rest too.
 The parades are also entertaining, but typically you’re standing unless you can snag a curb or bench to sit on.
 If you are not able to walk much and have someone who will push you, there are wheelchairs that you can rent at the entrance to the parks too.

 Places to rest from the heat